A recipe for Cajun Brownies with Potato Chips – sweet, salty, and spicy!

 I don’t want to jinx it, but I think I may be turning into a baker again!!!
-I mean, Cajun Brownies with Potato Chips – I’m kinda a crazy baker…
+I mean, Cajun Brownies with Potato Chips???
+I’m kinda a crazy baker…

-*SIGH* You caught me.
 The truth is, I actually used to bake ALL THE TIME.
 In Junior High School we had Home Economics class, where I was fascinated by sifting flour, separating eggs, and all that other time-consuming stuff I no longer have the patience for.

-I used bundt pans, frosted layer cakes, and rolled cookies…but the one thing I ate consistently, and never made from scratch, was brownies.
+The one thing I ate consistently, and never made from scratch, was brownies.

-Yesterday I began thinking about my passion for all things salty n sweet.
+Yesterday I began thinking about my passion for all things salty and sweet.
 One of my favorite desserts is the Momofuku Compost Cookie, which combines sugar and butter with potato chips and pretzels.
 Heaven.

 DING DING DING!!!